chandler37/pyplayground/README.md

 - If it works, you might want to freeze the version and the version of any transitive dependencies that were brought in via `make unfreezeplus` but it will perform some upgrades as well that you might want to undo.

+You may have already installed the package globally on your system, but that's insufficient because pyplayground uses a virtual environment courtesy of the `venv` Python standard library.
+Here you must be explicit about your dependencies, but you can use exactly the versions that you want and you can peacefully coexist with other projects that use different versions.